sans-connaissance/sans-connaissance/README.md

-- 👋 Hi, I’m David Malicke
-- 👀 I’m interested in iOS Software Development, and am currently seeking new opportunities.
-- 📫 email me at davemalicke@gmail.com
+Hi, I’m David Malicke, and I’m interested in iOS App Development.I have experience building SwiftUI and UIKit based apps, and I am currently seeking new opportunities.
+Email me at davemalicke@gmail.com

 <!---
 sans-connaissance/sans-connaissance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.